Swansea Stained Glass Archive | Archif Gwydr Lliw Abertawe

-Stained glass has been taught at Swansea College of Art since the 1930s.
+"Window Stained glass has been taught at Swansea College of Art since the 1930s.

 The stained glass course developed in the 1950s and 60s under the guidance of the artist Howard Martin, and some significant artists in the medium were trained in Swansea.
 One of these students, Tim Lewis, transformed the course into one that attracted artists from across the country and overseas.
 The innovative programme of master-classes in the 1970s and 80s brought some of the leading German artists, including Ludwig Schaffrath and Johannes Schreiter, to Swansea, and many innovative stained glass artists of the late twentieth and early twenty-first century were trained there.

-catalogue, and this new site was developed to provide a partial catalogue of the archive that is held at Swansea College of Art, now part of the University of Wales Trinity Saint David.
+The work of some of these artists can be found on the Stained Glass in Wales catalogue, and this new site was initially developed to provide a partial catalogue of the archive that is held at Swansea College of Art, now part of the University of Wales Trinity Saint David.

-The site was launched in 2024 with a small selection of the framed stained glass panels that are held in the archive, catalogued in pilot work by Martin Crampin and Christian Ryan.
-The addition of many more panels has been generously funded by the Colwinston Trust.
-We hope to add further details of works on paper in the archive, making use of the unpublished lists prepared by Marilyn Foulkes-Griffiths as part of her 2014 MPhil thesis, and we are grateful to her for assistance and ongoing support.
+We hope to add further details of works on paper in the archive at Swansea College of Art, making use of the unpublished lists prepared by Marilyn Foulkes-Griffiths as part of her 2014 MPhil thesis, and we are grateful to her for assistance and ongoing support.
 We are also grateful to Nigel Callaghan for his technical work developing this new site, and encouragement from past and present staff and alumni of the college.

 Martin Crampin